Saving Motion, Time and Your Business

 Still, it's possible to start using motion and time study in your business, especially if you use one of Gilbreath's approaches.
 Frank Gilbreath divided work into thaerbligs (his name spelled backwards), meaning separate discrete sub-processes required to complete some kind of work.
 Each thaerblig would be analyzed for ways to improve its efficiency.

 No matter what kind of e-commerce you're involved in, your work consists of a set tasks that must be performed, and if you study how these tasks are actually done, you will be able to improve the efficiency and profitably of these tasks, and your business.

 It's not magic, just common sense.
 With a little imagination, motion and time study can be adapted to nearly all industries.
 The only question is which countries will use it, and which countries won't.

-Have a question for Glen?
-Ask or leave a comment below!
+Have a question for Glen or want to leave a comment?
+Click here.